eostitan/resource-usage-oracle/README.md

 Python app which collates CPU/NET usage for all accounts interacting with the blockchain each day.
 It gathers from the get_blocks nodeos API in the `aggregator` process, and submits to an EOSIO oracle contract after the period has ended in the `submitter` process.

+It stays aware of the state of the contract and sends the total system CPU/NET usage for the period, and then the individual account CPU usage totals in several actions as determined by the contract.
+It resubmits any data that doesn't make it into an irreversible block.

 Data is stored in Redis which is persisted to file every 5 minutes.

-All data is pruned to the most recent 7 days worth.
+All data is pruned to the most recent 28 days worth.

 Data submission uses a small node.js Express http server, as I'm not aware of an efficient Python library for pushing transactions.